-The gameplay of such 2D games are very important.
+The gameplay of such 2D games is very important.
 And here Giana Sisters S.E. have the same gameplay or a bit better fluid jumps.
 I have tested the original and S.E. version side by side on our Amiga 1200 at Distrita office and the gameplay seems a bit more fluid.
 A bit more like Super Mario Bros.
 However, with so many people used to gamepads these days, I think it would be a nice touch to add Amiga CD32 gamepad support.
 Many today aren’t used to one button Joysticks at all, so if there was a possibility to map the jumping in the game to the buttons instead, then the game would deserve a full score.
-For Amiga users however, that are used with using a Joystick the gameplay is great.
+For Amiga users, however, that are used with using a Joystick the gameplay is great.
 I love my transparent little green Joystick, which is very responsive etc.

-Requirements of Giana Sisters S.E.
+Full Requirement info of Giana Sisters S.E.

 The game is built on the WHDLoad disk image of the original 1988 version and will run on any 68k Amiga with: